 Meaning: Judgement represents significant and life-changing decisions, as well as the judgements from the world around us.
-Judgement, as an archetype, is the twentieth lesson for the Fool, teaching us the need to use all we have learned through encounters with others, and the lessons we need to make the most important choices in life.
-Symbolism: A skeletal angel blows her trumpet to call the departed souls for judgement.
+Judgement, as an archetype, is the twentieth lesson for the Fool, teaching us the need to use all we have learned through encounters with others and the lessons we need to make the most important choices in life.
+Symbolism: An angel blows her trumpet to call the departed souls for judgement.
 They answer her call, as they must, and will be judged to determine if they are to be punished or rewarded.
-Upright: deciding for others, being judged, consequences, and closure Reversed: prejudging, stereotyping, lazy thinking, and abuse of power
+Upright: deciding for others, being judged, consequences, and closure Reversed: prejudging, stereotyping, lazy thinking, and abuse of power The World (XXI)

-Meaning: The World represents the ending of a cycle to prepare for a new, repeating journey for the Fool (us.)
-The World, as an archetype, is the twenty-first encounter for the Fool, showing us that life is constantly changing, and we are meant to build on our experiences.
+Meaning: The World represents the ending of a cycle to prepare for a new, repeating journey for the Fool (us).
+The World, as an archetype, is the twenty-first encounter for the Fool, showing us that life is constantly changing and we are meant to build on our experiences.
 In this ending is another beginning.
-Symbolism: A skeletal woman dances in the middle of a garland of vines, having reached the end of a process.
-The heads of the beasts and the skeletal angel represent the four fixed signs of the Zodiac: the bull for Taurus, the lion for Leo, the eagle for Scorpio, and the angel for Aquarius.
-These fixed signs symbolize the stability needed for new disruptions to begin, ushered in by the return of the Fool (the zero card).
-Upright: fulfillment, completion, conclusion, the sum of your efforts, and success Reversed: stagnation, failure, and final obstacle The Minor Arcana The Suit of Cups The Suit of Cups is associated with the element of water, representing emotions, feelings, and relationships.
-Cups indicate what is happening in the heart rather than the head.
-Ace Meaning Meaning: Open your heart to a new relationship or reinvigorate an old one.
-Symbolism: A divine skeletal hand holds a cup above a lake; the water pouring out nourishes the lake.
-A dove delivers a wafer that will be dropped in the cup, indicating abundance.
-Upright: new love and new emotional connection Reversed: misplaced feelings towards someone and emotional immaturity Two Meaning: Enjoy a mutual attraction and shared positive feelings with someone.
-Symbolism: Two lovers toast one another while exchanging vows, while a spirit animal watches over the ceremonial connection.
-Upright: attraction and connection Reversed: unrequited love and rejection
+Symbolism: A semi-nude woman dances in the middle of a garland of vines, having reached the end of a process.
+The heads of the beasts and the face of the woman represent the four fixed signs of the Zodiac: the bull for Taurus, the lion for Leo, the eagle for Scorpio, and the woman for Aquarius.
+These fixed signs symbolize the stability needed for new disruptions to begin, ushered in by the return of the Fool (the 0 card).
+Upright: fulfillment, completion, conclusion, the sum of your efforts, and success Reversed: stagnation, failure, and final obstacle The Minor Arcana The Suit of Wands The Suit of Wands is associated with the element of fire, representing passion, energy, willpower, and strength.
+The cards of this suit provide archetypes of human actions and reactions.
+The Fool takes his or her journey through this suit to make choices, seek adventure, and deal with challenges.
+Ace Meaning: You need to be inspired or excited; something or someone needs your spark.
+Symbolism: A divine being holds a single staff over the valley as a symbol of new energy for the land.
+Upright: inspiration and spark Reversed: lacking energy and hinderance.